thom4parisot/hexo-algolia/README.md

 Index your content in Algolia Search API

 Options:
-  --chunk-size=5000  Chunk size for each batch of content to index --dry-run          Does not push content to Algolia --flush            Does not reset the Algolia index before starting the indexation
+  --dry-run          Does not push content to Algolia --flush            Does not reset the Algolia index before starting the indexation
 ```